 It can be hard to find the cash for your training.
 That’s why we’ll pay your

 Besides nailing the practical skills, you need personal skills to make it on the job.
-To help you reach your goals, we’ll set you up with a ‘Navigator’ (mentor) who has knowledge of the industry and of Māori and Pasifika cultures.
+To help you reach your goals, we’ll set you up with a ‘Navigator’ (coach) who has knowledge of the industry and of Māori and Pasifika cultures.

 We’ll show you how to land a job with the best employers.
 When you’re ready, we’ll help you find work and give you a ‘Work Readiness Passport’ that tells employers you’ve got what it takes.

 The right trade for you depends on your interests and personality.
 To help you choose, we’ve collected information about what each trade involves, how you can learn, and where it could take you.